What you should include on your resume

 Work experience

-Provide a short summary line/description about the company and /or project and where you fit in the hierarchy; this will help hiring managers to envisage the scope of your role.
+Briefly summarize the company and /or project and your role in the hierarchy.
 Be sure to document if the business name has changed.

 Explain what you do and your key achievements

 • Include your techincal skills but more importantly, emphasize your soft skills.
-Technical skills can be learned through training and time, whereas soft skills you take with you into any role.
+Technical skills can be learned through training and time, but soft skills are transferable to any role.

 Education

-Depending on where you're at in your career, include you post-secondary education and most recent degree, or education in progress.
+Depending on where you're at in your career, include your post-secondary education and most recent degree, or education in progress.

 No references at this stage

 Actual references are typically not relevant at this stage.
-It is fine to simply say ‘References are available on request’.
+It is fine to say, ‘References are available on request’.

 What should your resume look like?